nexx512/node-vcontrol/README.md

 ## Disclaimer

 You use this software at your own risk.
-I can not be held liably for anything that happens, including any damage, to your heating system by the use of this software.
+I can not be held liable for anything that happens to your heating system, including any damage, by the use of this software.

 ## Installation